advimman/lama/README.md

     # You need to prepare following image folders:
     $ ls my_dataset
     train
-    val_source
-    visual_test_source
+    val_source # 2000 or more images
+    visual_test_source # 100 or more images
+    eval_source # 2000 or more images

     # LaMa generates random masks for the train data on the flight,
-    # but we have to prepare fixed masks for validation and visual_test.
+    # but we have to prepare fixed masks for validation and visual_test,
+    # which is performed at the end of each epoch.
-    # Suppose, we want to evaluate and pick best models on 512x512 val dataset.
+    # Suppose, we want to evaluate and pick best models on 512x512 val dataset:

     python3 bin/gen_mask_dataset.py \
     $(pwd)/configs/data_gen/random_<size>_512.yaml \ # thick, thin, medium